 The relationship between the United States and Iran has taken many turns.
-The two countries have no formal diplomatic relations since 1980, and they are currently entangled in a political conflict, as well as a longstanding military standoff with the American government imposing economic sanctions and a trade embargo against Iran, and both countries flexing their military capabilities.
+The two countries have no formal diplomatic relations since 1980.
+Both have also been entangled in a political conflict and a longstanding military standoff—with the American government imposing economic sanctions and a trade embargo against Iran and the Iranian government maintaining its proxy war against U.S. allies.
+The conflict between the two has recently escalated after the U.S. attacked three Iranian nuclear facilities on 22 June 2025 as part of its response to the Iran-Israel Conflict.

 The History of Iran-US Relations: From Alliance to Conflict